Brothers in Arms: 307th Defenders selected as cadre for Integrated Defense Leadership Course

 |0

-This work, Brothers in Arms: 307th Defenders selected as cadre for Integrated Defense Leadership Course [Image 3 of 3], by SMSgt Theodore Daigle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Brothers in Arms: 307th Defenders selected as cadre for Integrated Defense Leadership Course, by SMSgt Theodore Daigle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Brothers in Arms: 307th Defenders selected as cadre for Integrated Defense Leadership Course